stefanZorcic/scaling-book/training.md

 ### Scaling Between Pods

-Let's take a step back and look at a specific example, say training LLaMA-3 70B on TPU v5p.
+Let's take a step back and look at a specific example, say training LLaMA-3 70B on TPU v5p with a BS of 2M tokens.
 LLaMA-3 70B has $$F\approx 30,000$$.
 From the above sections, we know the following:

-* We'll be ICI bound when we do model parallelism greater than $$Y > n_\text{axes} * F / 2550 \approxeq n_\text{axes} * 11$$.
+* We'll be ICI bound when we do tensor parallelism greater than $$Y > n_\text{axes} * F / 2550 \approxeq n_\text{axes} * 11$$.
 * Pure FSDP becomes ICI bound when we have a $$\text{batch size} < 2550 / n_\text{axes}$$.
 Here that means if we wanted to train with BS=2M, we'd at most be able to use $\approx 2400$ chips, which is roughly a quarter of a TPU v5p pod.
-* Mixed FSDP + model parallelism becomes ICI bound when we have $$\text{batch size} < 2 \cdot 2550^2 / 30,000 = 432$$, so this lets us scale to roughly 9k chips!
+* Mixed FSDP + tensor parallelism becomes ICI bound when we have $$\text{batch size} < 2550^2 / 2 * 30,000 = 108$$, so this lets us scale to roughly 18k chips!
 However, the maximum size of a TPU v5p pod is 8k chips, and beyond that we have to scale to lower-bandwidth data-center networking (DCN).

-So this gives us a nice recipe to fit on a single pod with BS=3.5M.
-We'd use the equation above, which gives roughly X (FSDP) = 1024 and Y (MP) = 8.
+So this gives us a nice recipe to fit on a single pod with BS=1M.
+We'd use the equation above, which gives roughly X (FSDP) = 1024 and Y (TP) = 8.
 If the model was larger, there would be room to expand the model sharding to 16.
-We have a bit of room to drop the batch size as low as BS=1.5M on that pod and still be compute bound, but we're close to the lower bound there.
+We have a bit of room to drop the batch size a bit on that pod and still be compute bound, but we're close to the lower bound there.

 **To go larger than one pod, we need to scale over DCN.** Because DCN has lower bandwidth, it's typically too slow to do much useful FSDP.
 Instead, we do pure data parallelism over the DCN axis and FSDP within a pod.
 Lets calculate whether the Data Center Network (DCN) holds up.